markmeeus/MarcelloDB/docs/quickstart.md

 var personsCollection = personsFile.Collection<Person, string>("persons", p => p.Id);

 ```
-The two generic arguments are there so that the compiler will protect you from mistakes.
+The two generic arguments are there so that the compiler will protect us from mistakes.
 The first one (Person) is the type of objects you can store in the collection.
 The second one (string) is the type of the ID.
 The Object-To-ID mapper takes a Person and should return a string.
-> This collection will happily store subclasses Person too.
+> This collection will happily store subclasses of Person too.

 > Also, the entire object is stored, including child objects, lists and dictionaries.

-> Bson serialization is done with json.net.
+> Objects are serialized to Bson (Binary json) with json.net.
 If json.net can serialize it, MarcelloDB can store it.

-###Save you an object
+###Saving an object

-Get you hands on some data
+Let's create some object
 ```cs
 var person = new Person{
   id = "1",